 If you have been taking a benzodiazepine or Z drug long-term (for more than four weeks) then it can be difficult to stop it because of withdrawal effects.
-However, this can be overcome by a variety of ways.
+However, this can be overcome in a variety of ways.
 One method is to switch whatever medicine you are on to an equivalent dose of diazepam.
 You can then gradually reduce the dose of diazepam at a pace that suits you.
 This keeps any withdrawal effects to a minimum.
-The dose reduction is commonly done over several months before coming off diazepam completely
+The dose reduction is commonly done gradually over several months until you eventually stop diazepam completely.

 What are benzodiazepines and Z drugs?

 Zaleplon, zolpidem, and zopiclone are other sleeping tablets but, strictly speaking, are not benzodiazepines.
 They are known as the Z drugs.
-However, they act in a similar way (they have a similar effect to benzodiazepines on the brain cells).
+However, they act in a similar way (they have a similar calming effect on the brain cells).

 When you first start taking a benzodiazepine or Z drug, it usually works well to ease the symptoms of anxiety, or to cause sleep.
 You can usually stop a benzodiazepine or Z drug without any problems if you take it for just a short time (less than 2-4 weeks).